godot-escoria/escoria-docs/advanced/create_ui.rst

 - left mouse-click on the background makes the main character move to the clicked position.
 - right mouse-click on an item performs the "look" action on the item
 - left double-click on an item on the floor makes the character move fastly towards this object.
-- Hovering an item with the mouse could show the label of this item and outline it.
+- Hovering an item with the mouse shows the label of this item and outline it.

 These are just some proposals.
-As the actual "game" reaction to player inputs is the game developer's choice (you!), it is necessary to override some functions to tell Escoria what to do in that case.
+As the actual "game" reaction to player inputs is the game developer's choice (you!), it is necessary to override some functions to tell Escoria what to do in each case.

 To do so, ``ESCGame`` provides an API for you to override.
 Note that you don't have to override each one of the methods it provides as most already perform a default action, so you can reimplement only the ones you need.
 To get the list of these methods, please refer to `ESCGame </api/ESCGame.html>`__ page.